 Table A8 provides descriptive statistics for the 1900 factory census, to which the 1894 factories were matched in order to assess their probability of survival.
 Although this paper has not used the 1900 data except as an indication of survival, we provide summary statistics on factories in the 1900 database to provide a sense of how the factories described by each source differ.

 As explained in the main text, there are important ways the sample frames differ between the 1894 and 1900 factory censuses.
 First, while the 1894 data covers the entire Russian Empire, the 1900 census only covers European Russia.
-Second, some industries (particularly those subject to the excise tax like alcohol) are omitted from the 1900 data.
-And finally, in practice, the 1894 data seem to include more small factories.
+Second, in practice, the 1894 data seem to include more small factories.
 For these reasons, the number of observations covered by the 1900 database is smaller than that included in 1894.
 Furthermore, the 1900 database includes far fewer variables for each factory, which is why so few variables are included in Table A8 compared to Table 1.
 Most importantly, the 1900 database does not include a measure of factory working time.

 Compared to factories in the 1894 database, factories in 1900 tended to be larger on average in terms of number of workers and were more likely to be located in urban areas.
-The distribution of factories across industries and regions, however, is roughly similar between the two years, although the 1894 census of course includes more factories in the foods industry, since many of those were subject to the excise tax and hence excluded in 1900.
+The distribution of factories across industries and regions, however, is roughly similar between the two years.
 Regressions and other results that match 1894 factories to 1900 include adjustments to account for differences in industrial composition and factory size.

 Additional Regressions with 1900 Wage Aggregates